 II.
 Policies

-A. A campus, upon conclusion of its student conduct code proceedings, may recommend that the sanctions of suspension or dismissal which may result in the student being ineligible to attend all other campuses of the University of Hawaii. . be considered.
-Such recommendations swould normally involve particularly egregious violations of the student conduct code in which the presence of the student on a campus of the University of Hawai`i would raise concerns for the safety of campus members.
+A. B. A campus, upon conclusion of its student conduct code proceedings, may recommend impose that the sanctions of including, but not limited to suspension or dismissal which may result in the student being ineligible to attend all other campuses of the University of Hawaii. . be considered.
+Such recommendations actions would normally involve particularly egregious violations of the student conduct code in which the presence of the student on a campus of the University of Hawai`i would raise concerns for the safety of campus members.
 Egregious cases of harassment or assault may be examples of such situations.

 In rare instances, systemwide disciplinary sanctions may also result from academic misconduct.
 Repeated instances of academic misconduct in which the student refuses to accept and abide by principles of academic honesty and integrity may also be forwarded for systemwide disciplinary consideration.

-B. The campus Provost/Chancellor shall, within ten working days of the conclusion of campus proceedings, This weill result in the student being ineligible to attend any campus of the University of Hawaii. submit a recommendation for systemwide disciplinary sanctions to a systemwide disciplinary review committee.
+B.C.
+The campus Provost/Chancellor senior student affairs officer shall may, within ten five working days of a “cause” finding at the conclusion of the campus student conduct code proceedings, recommend the placement of a “SC” (student conduct hold in the student information system, indicating as the reason “System sanction” This weill result in the student being ineligible to attend any campus of the University of Hawaii. submit a recommendation for systemwide disciplinary sanctions to a systemwide disciplinary review committee.
 This committee shall be comprised of the Vice President for Student Affairs (Chair), Vice Chancellor for Student and Community Affairs and a student representative drawn from the student caucus.T

 1. Within ten working days of receiving a recommendation, the committee chair shall notify the student that a recommendation for systemwide disciplinary sanction has been made and schedule a committee hearing, at which time the student will have the opportunity to present his/her case should the student desire.
+Within five working days of receiving a recommendation, the system senior student affairs officer shall electronically poll senior student affairs officers indicating the rationale and description of the egregious violation of the Student Conduct Code.

 2. Within five working days of the hearing, the committee shall issue a finding.

-a.
-A "cause" finding will result in the application of the individual campus sanction across all or specified other University of Hawai`i campuses.
+2. A hold placement of “SC” "cause" finding will result in the application of the individual campus sanction across all University of Hawai`i campuses.
 In cases of suspension, the term of suspension shall also apply at all or specified other campuses of the University of Hawai`i.
 In cases of expulsion, the student shall be deemed inadmissible at all or specified other campuses of the University of Hawai`i for an indefinite period.
-Conditions for readmission, if any, shall be stated.
-Readmission will be granted by the Vice President for Student Affairs.
+Conditions for readmission, if any, shall be stated in writing by the campus senior student affairs officer placing the “SC” hold.
+Readmission to the University will be granted determined by a campus senior student affairs officer who place a SC hold

-b.
+bD..
 A "no cause" finding will result in no systemwide sanction.
-However, the individual campus sanction(s) shall remain in effect.
+However, the individual campus sanction(s) shall may remain in effect.

-Appeals of committee findings may be made to the President or designee.
+E. Appeals of committee findings may be made to the President or designee.
 Appeals shall be submitted in writing, within five working days of receipt of the committee's decision.
-The President or designee shall review the case and issue a finding within ten working days of receipt of an appeal.
-This decision is final within the University of Hawai`i.
+The decision for readmission as determined by the campus who placed the SC hold.
+President or designee shall review the case and issue a finding within ten working days of receipt of an appeal.
+This decision is shall be final within the University of Hawai`i.